-Two years before the conference on 20 December 1993, the GA adopted the Declaration on the Elimination of Violence Against Women.18 The GA reaffirmed that women were entitled to equal enjoyment and protection of all human rights and fundamental freedoms in the political, economic, social, cultural, civil, or any other field.
-These rights included the right to life; the right to equal protection under the law; the right to be free from all forms of discrimination; the right to the highest standard attainable of physical and mental health; the right to just and favorable conditions of work; and the right not to be subjected to torture, or other cruel, inhuman or degrading treatment or punishment.
+Two years before the conference on 20 December 1993, the GA adopted the Declaration on the Elimination of Violence Against Women.
+18 The GA reaffirmed that women were entitled to equal enjoyment and protection of all human rights and fundamental freedoms in the political, economic, social, cultural, civil, or any other field.
+These rights included the right to life; the right to equality; the right to liberty and security of person; the right to equal protection under the law; the right to be free from all forms of discrimination; the right to the highest standard attainable of physical and mental health; the right to just and favorable conditions of work; and the right not to be subjected to torture, or other cruel, inhuman or degrading treatment or punishment.